Philippine passport: Official (red)

 An official passport is issued to members of the Philippine government for use on official business, as well as employees of Philippine diplomatic posts abroad who are not members of the diplomatic service.
 It is the second of two passports issued to the President and the Presidential family.
 As such, this passport does not extend the privilege of diplomatic immunity.
 Government officials are prohibited from using official passports for non-official business, and as such also have regular passports.
 This passport has a red cover.
 This passport has a validity of 6 months.

 Diplomatic (blue)

 A diplomatic passport is issued to members of the Philippine diplomatic service, members of the Cabinet, service attachés of other government agencies assigned to Philippine diplomatic posts abroad and Philippine delegates to international and regional organizations.
 It is the first of two passports issued to the President of the Philippines and the Presidential family.
 This passport has a dark blue cover and extends the privilege of diplomatic immunity to the bearer.

 Other

 When two Philippine eagles were loaned to Singapore, the birds were issued maroon passports when they were transported out of the Philippines in June 2019.
 The passports were however not valid as a travel document and are merely symbolic to express a statement that the birds remain Philippine government property.

+In addition to standard passports, the DFA also issues a green-colored refugee travel document, and the Maritime Industry Authority issues a dark blue Seafarer's Record Book (SRB) for licensed commercial sailors.